St. David, Arizona: Education

 In 1878 a one-room schoolhouse was built from stone, but it was destroyed in the 1887 Sonora earthquake.
 The 500-pound bell from that schoolhouse is now on display at the current school.
-In 1938 a brick school house was built, it still stands today and is on the National Register of Historic Places.
+In 1938 a brick schoolhouse was built, it still stands today and is on the National Register of Historic Places.
 It is one of the oldest standing structures in the area.
 The St. David School District is also the oldest in the San Pedro Valley.
 The annual San Pedro Valley Fair has been held at the St. David High School since 1934.
 In 2008 St. David held a celebration its 130 anniversary during the 75th San Pedro Valley Fair with a Town Reunion at the St. David School.
 Another popular cultural event held at the school is the annual 1880s Historic Costume Ball, which is patterned after a typical postbellum Indian War-era military ball.